Skip Navigation

 Download now

-Covalence combines automation and human intelligence to detect and respond to threats and vulnerabilities across your network, cloud-based services, and endpoints.
-And with automatic blocking of major cyber threats like ransomware and advanced persistent threats, you can sleep soundly knowing your cybersecurity is handled.
+Field Effect MDR combines automation and human intelligence to detect and respond to threats and vulnerabilities across your network, cloud-based services, and endpoints.
+And, with automated blocking of major cyber threats like ransomware and advanced persistent threats, you can sleep soundly knowing your cybersecurity is handled.

 Reduce your risk of a breach today

 The cost of a data breach can devastate your company.
 That's why there's no time like the present to take preventative action.
-Field Effect can help you do that with our managed detection and response solution, Covalence.
-Book a demo today to see how Covalence reduces cyber risk and improves your defense.
+We can help you do that with Field Effect MDR.
+Book a demo today to see how Field Effect MDR reduces cyber risk and improves your defense.

 If you think you're experiencing a cyberattack or security event now, our incident response (IR) team is available 24/7 to investigate, remediate, and get you back to business.
 Please contact our team if you need immediate IR assistance.